TodePond/TodePondDotCom/sky/crisis/readme.md

-s# When there's a crisis, three things can happen
+# When there's a crisis, three things can happen

 Most of the things I know come from the time I spent as a teacher.